bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 ---
-title: Provision a new Edge Server
+title: Provision a Runtime Group (Edge Server)
 ---

-This page shows how to provision a new Edge Server (Runtime Group) on the SDX Ecosystem.
+This page shows how to provision an Edge Server (Runtime Group) on the SDX Ecosystem.

+Before your systems can start to connect with other systems in SDX, your organization must either deploy an Edge Server in your own infrastructure (client-hosted), or you must signup for using one of the shared Edge Servers (community-hosted).

 The steps described in this page are performed by the following roles: